Operating Revenue Definition

 How does it Work?

 There is no hard and fast rule or set procedure to earn it.
 The regular activities done by you regularly in the business becomes regular and operating activities.
 These regular activities are also known as Operating Activities.
 The companies spent on these core activities to earn revenue.
-These operating activities as well as operating revenues both run hand in hand, i.e. from one hand the money goes out for the operating activities and on the other hand the money comes in from the revenue earned from these core activities.
-To earn revenue one must have a clear understanding of the activities needed to perform to justify the revenue desired to earn.
+These operating activities, as well as operating revenues, both run hand in hand, i.e., from one hand, the money goes out for the operating activities.
+On the other hand, money comes in from the revenue earned from these core activities.
+To earn revenue, one must have a clear understanding of the activities needed to perform to justify the revenue desired to earn.

-It clearly reflects the working of the business, i.e if a business is being run properly with adequate guidance and proper understanding of the business or whether the business needs a proper understanding, guidance.
+It reflects the working of the business, i.e., if a business is being run properly with adequate guidance and proper understanding of the business or whether the business needs a proper understanding, guidance.

 Examples of Operating Revenue

 Let us take an example of a business of providing properties on hire and sale.
-What will be the major Operating activities from the point of view of the above business?
+What will be the significant Operating activities from the point of view of the above business?

-The major operating revenue for the above-mentioned business of hire and sale of properties would be:-
+The significant operating revenue for the business as mentioned above of hire and sale of properties would be:-

 - Revenue from Renting of properties.